Cantara/Valuereporter-Agent/README.md

 * __base.package__ - The package you want to scan.
 Example: com.example
 * __valuereporter.host__ - Where ValueReporter is running. (optional) Example: localhost
 * __valuereporter.port__ - Port of  ValueReporter (optional) Example: 8080
-* __prefix__  - unique identifier for this service, and node.
+* __serviceName__  - unique identifier for this service, and node.
 Used to identify the input from multiple services and nodes, in Valuereporter

 Future improvements